shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 ---

 With the microservice architecture style, services and their data are contained within a single bounded context.
-This architectural decision helps us developing and deploying changes in the business unit fast and independent of other services our system.
-However, collecting and analyzing data from multiple services can be much harder and slower than in a typical monolithic service where the caller has access to data from a single big database system.
+This architectural decision helps us to develop and deploy changes in one business unit fast and independent of other services in our system.

+However, collecting and analyzing data from multiple services can be slow and much more complex than in a typical monolithic service where the caller has access to data from a single big database system.

-Let's look at an example.
-A web application that allows its users to place orders wants to add a new page that displays information about the most recent orders in a company.
+Let's look at an example: A web application for ordering items with a page that displays information about the most recent orders in a company.

 ![Proactive Cache Warming: Architecture Example](images/proactive-caching/architecture-example.png)

-We will focus on the front service, more specifically on its recent orders controller action.
-The most straightforward implementation would reach out to the orders service and the customers services sequentially, merge the data, and render the HTML page.
+We will focus on the front service from the above architecture.
+More specifically, on its recent orders controller action.

 ``` ruby
 def recent_orders(company_id)